TheHive-Project/TheHiveDocs/admin/configuration.md

 HTTP client used by Cortex connector use global configuration (in `play.ws`) but can be overridden in Cortex section and in each Cortex server configuration.
 Refer to section 8 for more detail on how to configure HTTP client.

 ### 7. MISP
-TheHive has the ability to connect to one or several MISP servers to import and export events.
-Within the configuration file, you can register your MISP server(s) under the the `misp` configuration keyword.
+TheHive has the ability to connect to one or several MISP servers in order to import and export events.
+Hence TheHive is able to:

+- receive events as they are added or updated from multiple MISP instances.
+These events will appear within the `Alerts` pane.
+- export cases as MISP events to one or several MISP instances.
+The exported cases will not be published automatically though as they need to be reviewed prior to publishing.
+We **strongly** advise you to review the categories and types of attributes at least, before publishing the corresponding MISP events.

+**Note**: Please note that only and all the observables marked as IOCs will be used to create the MISP event.
+Any other observable will not be shared.
+This is not configurable.

+Within the configuration file, you can register your MISP server(s) under the `misp` configuration keyword.
 Each server shall be identified using an arbitrary name, its `url`, the corresponding authentication `key` and optional `tags` to add to the corresponding cases when importing MISP events.

-For the moment, this allows TheHive to import events from configured MISP servers _**and**_ export cases to the same configured MISP servers.
-Having different configuration for sources and destinations servers is expected in a future version.
+Any registered server will be used to import events as alerts and export cases as MISP events.
+This means that TheHive can import events from configured MISP servers _**and**_ export cases to the same configured MISP servers.
+Having different configuration for sources and destination servers is expected in a future version.

 ##### Important Notes